paleobiotechnology/EMN001_Paleofuran/06-figures_tables/README.md

   synthase genes from teh *Chlorobium* MAGs.
 - `FigureS_PHYL09.pdf`: Supplementary figure summarising the genetic percent identities between the butyrolactone core genes on amino acid and nucleotide levels.
+- `FigureS_PHYL10_pANI.pdf`: panel of the Supplementary Figure `FigureS_PHYL10.pdf` containing the heatmap with the pairwise average nucleotide identity values of the genus *Flexilinea*
+- `FigureS_PHYL10.pdf`: Supplementary figure consisting of the phylogenetic analysis of the genus Flexilinea (RAxML tree with bootstrap values visualised using iTOL) and the panel shown in `FigureS_PHYL10_pANI.pdf`; the figure was manually combined using Affinity Designer.